dyrone/dyrone.github.io/content/posts/mmap.md

 ---
 title: "mmap"
 date: 2022-07-18T19:24:48+08:00
-draft: true
+draft: false
+tags:
+  - "c"
 ---

 ## munmap

-If you use mmap successfully, it's usually need to munmap when the work finished.
+If you use "mmap" successfully, it's usually need to munmap when the work finished.

 ## mmap

-It's recommanded to read the mmap manpage at first.
+It's recommanded to read the "mmap" manpage at first.
 What I read is the Linux Programmer's Manual version, I think the BSD revison(like Darwin on MacOS) maybe exist some difference but should be compatible.